 That’s why I’ve taken action to create HerWerk.
 We need an anonymous platform where women (and men) can share their experiences to push for change in their current workplace.
 Where other women can get meaningful and actionable information in order to evaluate a company before deciding to join.

-Herwerk is the only Australian company review site focused on factors that matter to women* at work.
+HerWerk is the only Australian company review site focused on factors that matter to women* at work.
 Companies are rated on a range of criteria from equality of opportunity, pay, family support, professional development, flexibility and culture.
+Each employer gets a company scorecard.
 (Think of HerWerk as a Glassdoor for women)

 Employers can use the platform to better understand what they’re doing well and where they need to try harder.
 Frankly, it’s in their interests to find out.
 During the past two years women left the workplace in record numbers.
 And yet we know that companies with more women in positions of responsibility perform better.

 According to research by Mckinsey and Co. companies in the top quartile for gender diversity on executive teams are 21% more likely to outperform on profitability.